 Conservation officers concluded that all four white-tailed deer had been shot by the two men and charges were laid.

 Melfort residents Nathan Cherkowski and Wyatt Martin, both 21, pleaded guilty to the unlawful possession of white-tailed deer, as well as unlawful hunting.
 Cherkowski was fined $5,600 and Martin received $4,900 in fines.

 Both men also received a one-year hunting and trapping suspension.

 In addition, two other Melfort residents voluntarily paid fines totalling $500 for unlawfully allowing a licence to be used by another person, and each received a one-year hunting and trapping suspension.

-If you suspect fisheries, wildlife, forestry or environmental violations, please call your local Ministry of Environment office, Saskatchewan’s toll-free Turn in Poachers line at 1-800-667-7561 or #5555 for SaskTel cellular subscribers, or report a violation online at www.saskatchewan.ca/tip.
-You may be eligible for cash rewards from SaskTip Reward Program.
+If you suspect wildlife, fisheries, forestry or environmental violations, please call your local Ministry of Environment office, Saskatchewan’s toll-free Turn In Poachers line at 1-800-667-7561, call #5555 for Sasktel cellular subscribers, or report a violation online at www.saskatchewan.ca/tip

 For more information, contact: